zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-google.md

 omniscience, measuring omniscience, and giving up omniscience.
 What is knowing and omniscience?
-"Knowing the craving: this is the craving for sex, this is the craving for sound, this is the craving for smell, this is the craving for taste, this is the craving for touch, this is the craving for Dhamma.”
+"Knowing the craving: this is the craving for sex, this is the craving for sound, this is the craving for smell, this is the craving for taste, this is the craving for touch, this is the craving for Dhamma."
 He Knowing, seeing, this is knowing and omniscience.

 What is measuring omniscience?
 After doing this known, eager for him to measure